-- Supply curves are developed using representative technology categories (e.g., combined cycle, steam turbine, gas turbine, wind, solar, etc.) for existing resources in each year, with the total capacity of each grouped technology category equal to the expected total quantity of resources in that class.
+Supply curves are developed using representative technology categories (e.g., combined cycle, steam turbine, gas turbine, wind, solar, etc.) for existing resources in each year, with the total capacity of each grouped technology category equal to the expected total quantity of resources in that class.
 CLCPA resources are assumed to offer in at \$0 (unmitigated) and remaining resources offering in at their expected going-forward costs (GFC).
-Resource offers are based on the GIT Evolution Study and supporting documentation, and resources' UCAP reflects an estimate of capacity accreditation values based on the marginal capacity accreditation approach. - Demand curves are initially based upon the most recent Demand Curve Reset, and in future years are modified to reflect changing expected levels of demand, expected changes in costs of the reference technology, and ICAP/UCAP translation factors based upon the evolving resource mix.
-Expected energy and ancillary services market revenues are based on the GIT Evolution Study, and curves are constructed for each capacity market zone.
+Resource offers are based on the GIT Evolution Study and supporting documentation, and resources' UCAP quantities reflect an estimate of capacity accreditation values based on the marginal capacity accreditation approach.